 Greater Alabama Black Belt Region (GABBR) STEM Initiative

-In 2019, GABBR LSAMP plans to continue the program in Bullock County as well as expanding to other counties throughout the Black Belt Region.
-The program is supported by Auburn University, the Alabama State Department of Education, Bullock County School District, and the Alabama Cooperative Extension System.
+In 2020, GABBR LSAMP plans to continue the program in Bullock County as well as expanding to Macon and Montgomery counties in the Black Belt Region.
+The 2020 program will be a virtual academy with all activities held via online platforms.
+The program is supported by GABBR LSAMP, Auburn University, the Alabama State Department of Education, Bullock County School District, and the Alabama Cooperative Extension System.